- Arts and Design»

 25. Gift Tags

 It'll be so much fun making the gift tags that you'll want to make them for Christmas gifts, graduation gifts, shower and wedding gifts, Valentine's Day gifts.
-Just decide with the choices of fabric scraps that you have.
-The instructions for making these tags is at heartmade.
+The instructions for making these tags is at Creature Comforts.

 A super simple project that is not only cute as can be, but also useful.
-The tutorial is found at living with PUNKS.
+The tutorial is found at Stumbles and Stitches.

 Not only little girls love to wear scrunchies, teen and moms do too.
 Make a scrunchie to go with any and all your outfits.
 Go to Duni’ Studio for the instructions and then get out the fabric scraps.
 Make scrunchies for Christmas, Halloween, Thanksgiving, Valentine's Day and the Fourth of July.
 Make bunchies of scrunchies.